liberland/Constitution/Constitution.md

 #### § 2: Basis for Regulations

-Regulations shall be based on Laws and shall be issued within the framework of specific legal provisions.
+Regulations shall be grounded in Laws and shall be promulgated within the confines of specific legal provisions and in compliance with this Constitution.

 ## Section 1: The Senate